Ante up on Reno

 Whether you’re relaxing after a long day of play or spending time with the family, this city has something for everyone.
 From skiing to kayaking, everyone will walk away with unforgettable memories from a great family vacation.

-Click the Instant Info Logo to let us connect you with Reno-Sparks CVA
+Let us connect you with Reno-Sparks CVA

 Director of Sports Development

 - Event Production and Local Organizing Committee Assistance

 - Airport assistance

 Triple Crown Sports has seen increasing success in the Reno-Tahoe area over the last four years.
 The RSCVA sports staff, our hotel partners, and all the area’s sports facilities have gone above and beyond for TCS and our tournaments.
 All four sports properties that Reno-Tahoe hosts are not only successes on the field, but off the field as well.
 Our athletes and their families truly enjoy the destination as they can come and seriously compete on first-rate fields, then relax after the competition in a world-class setting.
 The Reno area is a great destination for our growing national event business.

 – Katrina Maestas, Western World Series director with Triple Crown Sports

 These facilities can’t be beat